 You can find various books that claim to help you prepare for the UKCAT.
 They are often expensive and are not necessary but if you do want to buy one I recommend “Get Into Medical School – 600 UKCAT Practice Questions”.
 This was an extremely useful book because it offers an extremely simple approach to solving the questions and also offers 600 practice questions – do them all and you will be well prepared for that UKCAT.

 You may choose to attend various courses to help you with the preparation.
-Pathways to the Professions run a UKCAT workshop for Edinburgh and Lothians pupils so sign up to them if you haven’t already.
+Access to the Professions with Reach Scotland run a UKCAT workshop for Edinburgh and Lothians pupils so sign up to them if you haven’t already.

 Work Experience and Career Exploration